Pennantia corymbosa (Kaikomako)

 Scientific name: Pennantia corymbosa

-Common name: Kaikomako, Duck's foot after the juvenille leaf
+Common name: Kaikomako, Bellbird tree, Duck's foot, (after the juvenile leaf)

 Kaikomako is a small dioecious tree which grows to a height of 10metres and is found in lowland forests and forest margins, often on stream banks.
 It is a canopy tree with a slender trunk.
 Like many young trees in New Zealand Kaikomako has a juvenile growth form very different to the adult.
 The juvenile plant is shrubby with wide angled, spreading, intertangled branches (divaricating) and small leaves.